mbrown1413/SqliteFind/TUTORIAL.md

             firefox tables we're interested in.
   * `Needle Size`: How many bytes the search string will be if we want to find this column.
-Usually, the larger it is, the faster the search will be, but the needle value matters too, as we'll see later.
+Usually, the larger it is, the faster the search will be, but the value of the needle matters too, as we'll see later.
   * `Column Type String`: The name and possible types for each column.
 Each column is separated by semicolons, and each column contains `<name>:<type list>`.